 Data are consistently becoming a core focus in the recruiting field (some of our other posts on this topic can be found here and here).
-But even for recruiting professionals that are well-versed in integrating data into their strategies, there are still some common mistakes that continue to pop up.
+But even for recruiting professionals well-versed in integrating data into their strategies, there are still some common mistakes that continue to pop up.

 Without managing these issues, recruiting data loses value and can become a hindrance in the process, rather than a key component of an overall strategy.
 Here are some common mistakes most organizations are making:

 Data by themselves are important but so is having a strategy in place on how to connect different systems in order to capture as much as possible.
 If data are not automatically connecting to all your different systems, this might lead to weaker data overall - which might make you a bit mad in the long run.
 To avoid that, evaluate your current systems and identify where the weak points are in the collection that can be improved.

 2) Using stale data